murdinc/crusher/README.md

 **crusher** can be used as both a centralized and distributed tool for setting up new servers.

 - Centralized:
 **crusher** manages a list of remote servers that it saves in your users home directory (`~/.crusher`).
-The `remote-configure` command targets remote servers based on name or spec, and runs configuration tasks asynchronously on all of them at the same time.
+The `remote-configure` command targets remote servers based on name or spec, and runs configuration tasks on all of them asynchronously.

 - Distributed:
 compile **crusher** and put it at the base of a git repo containing your spec files.
 New servers can be launched with a script to check out your repo and run crushers `local-configure` command to configure themselves.